alimali/google-homepage/README.md

-# google-homepage
+# Google Homepage
-Mock Google homepage to learn css and html - The Odin Project
+##Mock Google homepage to learn css and html.
+This is a project to complete on The Odin Project.